 There’s a hint of good ‘gunplay’ in this trailer; something I do rather enjoy in movies.
 Nevertheless though, the most this American Assassin trailer has done for me is make me want to re-watch Skyfall (2012).
 I don’t know if the story just doesn’t seem fresh and new enough or perhaps Daniel Craig’s James Bond just has too big a piece of my heart.

-Starring Tom Hollan, Robert Downey Jr. and Jon Favreau, Spider-Man Homecoming, the first spiderman movie starring Tom holland as the young web slinging superhero has a new teaser trailer…
+Starring Tom Holland, Robert Downey Jr. Zendaya and Jon Favreau, Spider-Man Homecoming, the first Spiderman movie starring holland as the young web slinging superhero has a new teaser trailer…

 The truth is, I completely ignored the Andrew Garfield Spider-Man movies.
 It just seemed far too soon after the Toby Magguire era.
-The question now iswhether I’m I ready for the Tom Holland phase.
+The question now is whether I’m I ready for the Holland phase.
 Robert Downey Jr.’s role may just convince me.
+We’ll see.

-Directed and co-written by Tom McCarthy, Spotlight, simply and effectively tells the true story of the Boston Globe’s uncovering of a huge child molestation scandal within the local Catholic Archdiocese.
-This is a moving story that deals with the abuse of societies most vulnerable and one that rightly shook the entire Catholic Church to its core.
+Directed and co-written by Tom McCarthy, Spotlight simply and effectively tells the true story of the Boston Globe’s uncovering of a huge child molestation scandal within the local Catholic Archdiocese.
+McCarthy’s film is a moving story that deals with the abuse of societies most vulnerable and one that rightly shook the entire Catholic Church to its core.

-The main focus of McCarthy’s movie is the work of the Globe’s Spotlight team and the people they encounter as a result.
-It’s through their hard work that we get to learn about what happened once they dedicated themselves to the child molestation case; the obstacles they encountered and what it took to get the truth to print.
-All of this comes together nicely to create a good mix of tense, suspenseful and dramatic moments.
+The main focus of Spotlight is the work of the Globe’s Spotlight team and the people they encounter as a result of their investigations.
+It’s through their hard work that we get to learn about what happened once they dedicated themselves to the child molestation case.
+The obstacles they encountered and what it took to get the truth to print.
+All of this comes together well to create a good mix of tense, suspenseful dramatic and emotional moments.

 I’m sure I’m not alone in thinking that Journalists as a group can be quite the irritant at the best of times.
 But then I encounter a bunch as passionate and dedicated to a worthy cause as the Boston Globe’s Spotlight team and I’m reminded afresh that the heart of the journalist is almost always in the right place.

 Being a winner of Best Picture at the 2016 Academy Awards is one reason I had to watch Spotlight.
 The others include the important story and the excellent cast attached.
-There’s Stanley Tucci, Rachel McAdams, Michael Keaton, John Slattery and of course, Mark Ruffalo, an actor who always seems to make great choices. – To put it another way, Spotlight is worthy of your attention.
-Watch it because it’s good.
+There’s Stanley Tucci, Rachel McAdams, Michael Keaton, John Slattery and of course, Mark Ruffalo, an actor who always seems to make great choices.
+To put it another way, Spotlight is worthy of your attention.